hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: String config()

-   Returns help with list of available options.
+   Returns help with list of available application options.

 .. js:function:: String config(optionName)

-   Returns value of given option.
+   Returns value of given application option.

    Throws an exception if the option is invalid.

 .. js:function:: String config(optionName, value)

-   Sets option and returns new value.
+   Sets application option and returns new value.

    Throws an exception if the option is invalid.

 .. js:function:: String config(optionName, value, ...)

-   Sets multiple options and return list with values in format ``optionName=newValue``.
+   Sets multiple application options and return list with values in format ``optionName=newValue``.

    Throws an exception if there is an invalid option in which case it won't set any options.